 Take prime ribs out of the fridge a couple of hours prior to cooking.
 Keep the covering on but make it a little loose.
 Cold prime ribs will result in uncooked portions and uneven flavoring.
 After thawing you can dry the roast with a paper towel.

 If you’re cooking prime ribs, thaw it in the fridge.
 When it has thawed, remove it from the fridge.
 Place it at room temperature for two hours.
-Turn on the oven and preheat at 450 F.
+Turn on the oven and preheat to 450 F.

 Take the roast and put some butter on both ends.
 Put the ribs on the pan (stainless steel and preferably 3 inches deep).
 The fat side must face up.
 Insert the digital thermometer in the thickest part.